Theory of Crystallization versus Vitrification: A Theory for Crystallization Time

 The eigenvalues $\lambda_n$ characterize the fluctuation modes at the saddle point and they can be broadly classified into three types: \begin{enumerate} \item \textit{Negative eigenvalue}, $\lambda_0 < 0$, represents a fluctuation mode which lowers the free-energy and is responsible for bringing the system towards the basin of the stable state. \item \textit{Zero eigenvalues}, $\lambda_1 = 0$, are fluctuation modes with no energetic penalty.
 In the LG model, these fluctuations move the droplet's center of mass, which costs no energy due to translation-invariance of $F[\phi]$.
 There are as many zero modes as the real-space dimension to reflect the total translational degrees of freedom. \item \textit{Positive eigenvalues}, $\lambda_{n>1}>0$, are fluctuation modes which increase the free-energy.
 For the LG model, these are capillary wave excitations.
 The physical connection between capillary wave excitations to the fluctuation modes at the saddle point was first shown in Ref. \citep{gunther1980goldstone}, which was instrumental in generalizing the nucleation rate formula to any dimension. \end{enumerate}

 At this stage, the Fokker-Planck equation can be solved by setting up boundary conditions to maintain the metastable state at long times and combine them with the eigenfunction expansion used in Eq.~\eqref{eq:langer_freenergyexpand1}.
-Subsequently, one can use the solution of the Fokker-Planck equation to obtain the nucleation rate through the probability current density $J$ in Eq.~\eqref{eq:langer_probcurrent}; see Ref.~\citep{Hasyim2019} for details.
+Subsequently, one can use the solution of the Fokker-Planck equation to obtain the nucleation rate through the probability current density $J$ in Eq.~\eqref{eq:langer_probcurrent}; \ed{see SM \cite{Note1}, Sec.
+3.2.1}.
 The final result for the nucleation rate derived from the field theory, $\bar{I}_\mathrm{FT}$, can be written in terms of the CNT free-energy barrier, $\Delta F_\mathrm{CNT}$, as

 where $\kappa$ is a kinetic prefactor, and $\Omega_0$ is an effective statistical prefactor that lumps the fluctuation modes together given by

 with $\lambda^{(0)}_n$ being the $n$-th eigenvalue of the fluctuation mode at the metastable basin, $\nu_n$ the degeneracy of each $n$-th eigenvalue, and $\mathcal{V}$ is the contribution from zero-eigenvalue modes.